LPDI-EPFL/masif_seed/README.md

 ## _MaSIF-seed_ - An enhanced representation of protein structures that enables de novo design of protein interactions

 This repository contains code to design de novo binders based on surface fingerprints.
-The code was used to perform the experiments in: [citation].
+The code was used to perform the experiments in: [citation.bib](citation.bib).

 ## Table of Contents: